-The war to defend Earth from the dark New God Darkseid and other forces of evil continues in this most intelligent version of this series.
-Now the team is further strengthened with the addition of Cyborg, a former athlete named Victor Stone who after a horrific accident, had to be almost completely rebuilt with advanced prototype prosthetics which give give him the strength of a bulldozer and can outfitted with a variety of weapons, but at the price of truly being half man and half metal.
+The battle to defend Earth from the dark New God Darkseid and other forces of evil continues in this most intelligent version of this series.
+Now the team is further strengthened with the addition of Cyborg, a former athlete named Victor Stone who after a horrific accident, had to be almost completely rebuilt with advanced prototype prosthetics which give him the strength of a bulldozer and can outfitted with a variety of weapons, but at the price of truly being half-man and half-metal.
 Written by

 Kenneth Chisholm <firstname.lastname@example.org>